BrianLDev/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 17: March 7, 2017 - Tuesday

+**Today's Progress:**  Created Prison yard ground, walls, barbed wire, skybox, Navmesh, brick building, garage, and some lighting.

+**Thoughts:**  Level is coming along nicely.
+Fight scene tomorrow then add polish and details on Thurs

+**Link(s) to work:**
+1. Locked Up Demo - Private project so I have to store on a private Bitbucket repo

 ## Day 16: March 6, 2017 - Monday

 **Today's Progress:**  Started in on Devslopes Locked up demo (on bitbucket) - Aim to complete by Thu night